LoveThinkinghard/MCM-2019-Problem-C-Solution/README.md

 We participated in the MCM 2019, and chose the [Problem](https://www.comap.com/undergraduate/contests/mcm/contests/2019/problems/) C. This is our solution.

 Also, we made some beautiful gifs to visualize the spread of opioids.
-You can download them and their code here.
+You can download them and their code in this repo.

 ## Acknowledgement